cpyarger/Effin-Cookbook/docs/source/deserts/ACrisp.rst

    * - 1/2 Cup butter
      - 4 cups apples

-Mix and Sorinkle on top of apples
+Mix and Sprinkle on top of apples
 Bake for 30 minuts at 350F